NifTK/NiftyNet/pip/long_description.rst

 * Adapt existing networks to your imaging data
 * Quickly build new solutions to your own image analysis problems

-NiftyNet is a consortium of research groups (WEISS -- `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, CMIC -- `Centre for Medical Image Computing`_, HIG -- High-dimensional Imaging Group), where WEISS acts as the consortium lead.
+NiftyNet is a consortium of research organisations (BMEIS -- `School of Biomedical Engineering and Imaging Sciences, King's College London`_;
+WEISS -- `Wellcome EPSRC Centre for Interventional and Surgical Sciences, UCL`_;
+CMIC -- `Centre for Medical Image Computing, UCL`_;
+HIG -- High-dimensional Imaging Group, UCL), where BMEIS acts as the consortium lead.

 .. image:: https://badge.fury.io/py/NiftyNet.svg
   :target: https://badge.fury.io/py/NiftyNet